alexdesaint/Sick300Pro_ROS_TCP/README.md

 sicks300
 ========

+This is a fork of [Sicks300](https://github.com/bohlender/sicks300)

-ROS package for reading continuous data output of the SICK S300 Professional laser scanner via RS-422.
+ROS package for reading continuous data output of the SICK S300 Professional laser scanner via _TCP_.
 Note that it supports both the old (v.1.02) and the new (v.1.03) protocol.

 Please note that this is an extension of the original "fuerte" driver that was developed by the Autonomous Intelligent Systems Department at Bonn University.